That's the Way Love Is (Ten City song): Critical reception

 Tim Jeffery from Record Mirror wrote, "The time has come.
 Ten City's 'That's The Way Love Is' is not just the latest club record to hit the charts, but a significant event that, along with their forthcoming album, Foundation, could turn out to be one of the major turning-points of dance music when the history books are written in years to come."
-Another editor, Betty Page commented, "Deeeeeep house, we now discover, is really just soul music in disguise — but with that insistently brilliant house beat, of course.
+Another Record Mirror editor, Betty Page commented, "Deeeeeep house, we now discover, is really just soul music in disguise — but with that insistently brilliant house beat, of course.
 Ten City encapsulate this form of dance-with-feeling, and seem destined on this showing to be a Big Act rather than just a faceless name on a dance record.
 I particularly liked the gospel-meets-acid bits."

 Chart performance

 "That's the Way Love Is" was a notable hit in Europe, New Zealand and the US, and is also the trio's most successful song on the charts.
 It entered the top 10 in the UK, peaking at number eight in its third week at the UK Singles Chart on January 29, 1989.
 Having debuted as number 33, it spent two weeks as number eight, before dropping to number 13 and 19 the following weeks.
-It entered the top 20 in West Germany (18) and Ireland (11), while peaking within the top 30 in Belgium (21) and the Netherlands (23).
+It was also a top-10 hit in Luxembourg (6) and a top-20 hit in West Germany (18) and Ireland (11), while peaking within the top 30 in Belgium (21) and the Netherlands (23).
 Outside Europe, "That's the Way Love Is" entered the top 30 also in New Zealand, peaking at number 24.
 In the US, the song charted on two different Billboard charts, peaking at number one on the Hot Dance Club Play chart and number 12 on the Hot R&B/Hip-Hop Songs chart.